ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 and packet loss can cause signals to be missed, network elements might need to update more often.

+At the start of a flow, network elements are encouraged to update the rate signal of the first few SCONE packets it observes so that endpoints can obtain throughput advice early.

 Senders that send a SCONE packet or network elements that update SCONE packets every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.